-The roadway classifications for arterials are not regulated by the RSIS.
-The differentiation between principal collector and arterial roads is related both to the type of traffic intended to travel on the road, as defined herein, as well as their projected design traffic volumes.
+The differentiation between principal collector and arterial is related both to the type of traffic intended to travel on the road, as defined herein, as well as their projected design traffic volumes.
 Roadway traffic for collector roads is defined per the RSIS as not exceeding an average daily traffic (ADT) of 7,500 vehicles.
 However, some arterials may have ADTs of less than 7,500 vehicles per day as well, so traffic volume alone is not an indicator.

 The roadway and right-of-way widths identified for the classifications discussed herein are similar to the Township's prior Circulation Plan Element, except for roads regulated by RSIS.
-The collector and local road standards shown herein are consistent with the RSIS to the extent that they are not already built or designed, provide additional width for bicycle compatibility, and offer additional width for purposes of intersection and driveway turning lanes.
 During the review of development applications, the Planning Board should seek to achieve an optimal level of service through the design of features such as intersections, islands, shoulders, bike paths, and driveways.
 The current RSIS standards result in a narrower roadway and right-of-way, where turn lanes are not present, than previously planned by the Township.
 This could cause a discrepancy in experience for drivers between those collectors that have already been constructed to a wider section and those that are newly constructed to the RSIS standards.
-One additional change in this Circulation Plan Element caused by the RSIS is the reclassification of four lane major collectors to the principal collector classification, as the RSIS does not provide for a four-lane collector.